copleykj/socialize-friendships/README.md

 ### Request() - Extends BaseModel ###

+**Request.prototype.requester()** - Get the user instance for the user who requested the friendship.

+**Request.prototype.user()** - Get the user instance for the user who's friendship is being requested.

 **Request.prototype.accept()** - Accept a friend request.

 **Request.prototype.deny()** - Deny a friend request.
 Request won't be allowed to be re-made for `User.restrictRequestDays` Days.
 Default is 30 days.